6 Common Air Conditioner Smells Explained and How to Solve the Issue

-When your air conditioner is fresh and operating properly, it’s expected you won’t be smelling anything odd.
-Unusual air conditioner noises and weird smells are a hint that something is up.
-If your air conditioner is aging or you haven’t had maintenance done recently, they can be an obvious sign you need skilled air conditioning repair in Bloomfield.
+When your air conditioner is clean and working correctly, it’s expected you won’t be smelling anything weird.
+Abnormal air conditioner noises and odd smells are a hint that something is up.
+If your air conditioner is old or you haven’t had service done recently, they can be a clear sign you need professional air conditioning repair in Bloomfield.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical smell, isn’t a great sign.
-You might also observe your:
+If your air conditioner smells bad when turned on, particularly a chemical scent, it isn’t a great sign.
+You may also observe your:

 • Air conditioner smells like paint thinner